 Here’s a selection of questions and answers that we’ve already helped our customers with.

-You can add your partner and/or your dependants on your membership at any time.
-Call our healthcare consultants so that we can update your policy and review your pricing options.
+You can add your partner and/or your dependant children on your policy at any time.
+Please note, child dependants are only eligible to be members if they are under 24 years old.
+Adding dependants will change the price of your policy.
+Call our healthcare consultants so that we can update your policy.

 Your dentist will recommend how often you should have a check-up, this will be based on your current dental health.
 Visit the National Institute for Health and Clinical Excellence (NICE) website for more information.

 We recommend that you contact us if you need help understanding what is covered in your policy.
 This is the best way that we can confirm the benefits that are available to you.
-We'll let you know what to do next and send you out a claim form if needed.
+We will let you know what to do and if your treatment is eligible you'll need to pay for your treatment and claim some or all of it back online, depending on the limits of your cover. .
 Any costs you incur that are not covered under the benefits of your policy are your responsibility.